andreinamendes/andreinamendes/README.md

 Icones de desenvolvedores: https://devicon.dev/
 -->

-## Hi, i'm Andreina Mendes.
-Welcome! 👋
+<h2 align="center">Hi, i'm Andreina Mendes.
+Welcome! 👋</h2>

-### I'm a Computer Science student and fascinated with the impacts of technology on our lives.
+<h3 align="center">I'm a Computer Science student and fascinated with the impacts of technology on our lives.</h3>

 - 📚 I’m currently a student at the Federal University of Ceará campus Quixadá
 - 📝 I’m currently learning Artificial Intelligence and Web Development